SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         ![Image](../figures/wandb_job_type.png){ width="600" }
         </figure>

-7. Wandb also comes with build in feature for doing [hyperparameter sweeping](https://docs.wandb.ai/guides/sweeps) which can be beneficial to get a better working model.
+7. Wandb also comes with a built-in feature for doing [hyperparameter sweeping](https://docs.wandb.ai/guides/sweeps) which can be beneficial to get a better working model.
 Look through the documentation on how to do a hyperparameter sweep in Wandb.
 You at least need to create a new file called `sweep.yaml` and make sure that you call `wandb.log` in your code on an appropriate value.